chickenchuck040/timix-gtk-themes/README.md

 Timix is a flat Material Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

+Timix is based on Vimix: https://github.com/vinceliuice/vimix-gtk-themes

-This theme is based on Flat-Plat gtk theme of nana-4.
+Vimix is based on Flat-Plat gtk theme of nana-4.
 Thanks nana-4 sincerely for his great job!

 Flat-Plat gtk theme: https://github.com/nana-4/Flat-Plat